Link Search Menu Expand Document

 DISCLAIMER:

 In this guide, we develop a healthcare ChatBot example application, chosen because it is a worst case design challenge.
 Needless to say, but we will say it anyway, a ChatBot is notoriously difficult to implement successfully, because of the free-form prompts from users and the many possible responses models can generate.
-A healthcare ChatBot is even more challenging because of the risk it could provide bad responses that lead to poor patient outcomes, if applied.
+A healthcare ChatBot is even more challenging because of the risk the ChatBot could provide bad advice that leads to a poor patient outcome, if followed.
 Hence, this example is only suitable for educational purposes.
 It is not at all suitable for use in real healthcare applications and it must not be used in such a context.
 Use it at your own risk.

-This chapter summarizes how to run the tools and exercises using the Healthcare ChatBox example application.
-For convenience, it gathers in one place information spread across other chapters.
-See also the summary in the repo’s README.
-However, we don’t repeat here the Experiments to Try sections found in various chapters.
+For convenience, this chapter gathers in one place information spread across other chapters.
+See also the discussion in the repo’s README.

 We welcome your feedback on our approach, as well as contributions.
 Are you able to adapt the tools to your development needs?
 Have you found it necessary to adopt other tools, but apply the techniques discussed here?
 How could we improve the tools and examples?